txsbms/ts-hls-mlp/README.md

+# FPGA-Accelerated Multi-Layer Perceptron
+### Multi-Layer Perceptron used to classify handwritten digits.
+Project done using Vitis HLS.

+## Usage and Documentation
 Ensure that “cppvars.dat” is included with the project.
 If it is not included, a valid “cppvars.dat” file has been provided to include manually.
 Running “mlp_data.py” will also generate this file.